- Dry pink wines extend rosé trend in Pacific Northwest

 April 28, 2017 - April 30, 2017$475

-BLAINE, Wash. – The second annual Northwest Wine Encounter at Semiahmoo Resort and Spa will be staged April 28-30 during a weekend of wine, cuisine, education and interaction with a lineup of luminaries in the Pacific Northwest wine industry.
+BLAINE, Wash. – The second annual Northwest Wine Encounter at award-winning Semiahmoo Resort and Spa will be staged April 28-30 during a weekend of wine, cuisine, outdoor recreation, education and interaction with a lineup of luminaries in the Pacific Northwest wine industry.

-Registration includes a casual meet-and-greet tasting of wines from some of the Pacific Northwest’s top producers, morning and afternoon tasting seminars, and a wine-pairing gala dinner prepared by resort executive chef Bruno Feldeisen.
-The five-course meal features winemakers seated at each table.
+Cost is $475.
+Registration includes a casual meet-and-greet tasting of wines from some of the Pacific Northwest’s top producers, a private bonfire on the beach overlooking Semiahmoo Bay with Mount Baker in the distance, the morning and afternoon tasting seminars, bird watching along Semiahmoo Spit and the Vintners Dinner Gala prepared by resort executive chef Bruno Feldeisen.
+The five-course food and wine event features winemakers seated at each table.

 There’s also golf available on the resort’s two award-winning courses, Loomis Trail and Semiahmoo Golf & Country Club.

 Seattle magazine recently announced that its readers have chosen Semiahmoo as the Pacific Northwest’s best resort for 2016.